 You’ll also earn 6% cash back on select U.S. streaming subscriptions with the Blue Cash Preferred, 3% cash back on transit and at U.S. gas stations and 1% on all other purchases.
 But if you’d prefer a card that never has an annual fee, the Blue Cash Everyday® Card from American Express might be the better choice.
 It offers less in cash back and has a smaller welcome offer, but it could make sense if you don’t spend that much on groceries each year.

-If you expect to be flying the skies often this summer, The Platinum Card from American Express provides many elite VIP benefits when you travel… and a few even when you aren’t.
+If you expect to be flying the skies often in 2023, The Platinum Card from American Express provides many elite VIP benefits when you travel… and a few even when you aren’t.

 One of the most popular perks that comes with the card is access to more than 1,300 airport lounges around the world, including Amex Centurion Lounges, Delta Sky Clubs (when flying Delta) and Priority Pass Select lounges (enrollment required).
 You’ll also receive complimentary Marriott Gold and Hilton Gold elite status (enrollment required), which offers special perks such as room upgrades (when available), complimentary breakfast at participating properties, bonus points on paid rates and more.